GaryAsher/challenge-run-site/_games/tiny-rogues.md

 # =============================================================================
 # GENERAL RULES
 # =============================================================================
-general_rules:
+general_rules: |
-  - "**Video Required:** All submissions must include video proof."
+  - **Video Required:** All submissions must include video proof.
-  - "**No Mods:** External mods or cheats are not allowed."
+  - **No Mods:** External mods or cheats are not allowed.
-  - "Show death at the start of a run for unseeded."
+  - Show death at the start of a run for unseeded.
-  - "Visualize Player Hitbox: ON (in Options under Gameplay)."
+  - Visualize Player Hitbox: ON (in Options under Gameplay).
-  - "Show the skill tree choices (optional)."
+  - Show the skill tree choices (optional).
-  - "Show Cinder options (optional)."
+  - Show Cinder options (optional).

 # =============================================================================
 # STANDARD CHALLENGE TYPES